Why a Citizens’ Initiative?

 Drone footage of parking Lots 1, 2 and 3, going from University Dr. to El Camino on June 5, 2025 (3x speed)

-They intend to squeeze a minimum of 345 apartments on the 3 parking lots.
+They’d squeeze a minimum of 345 apartments on the 3 parking lots.
 The buildings could be up to 10 stories tall.

-Developers say the public parking spaces will either be relocated to a large parking garage or would be shared with residents using a validation system.
+The housing developers say the public parking spaces will either be relocated to a large parking garage or would be shared with residents using a validation system.

 Parking Lot 3 as seen from the current link on Google Earth